NEFT Transfer Limit

 The National Electronic Funds Transfer (NEFT) is a fund transfer method launched by the Reserve Bank of India (RBI).
 With most banks being NEFT-enabled, NEFT has established itself as the preferred mode of money transfer in India.
 Such transfers are time-saving, economical, and available across the country.
 Let us understand more about NEFT and NEFT transaction limits.

-NEFT Limits and Charges
+NEFT Charges & Fees

 The RBI levies zero charges for online NEFT Transfers.
 Per RBI guidelines, banks too are not permitted to levy a charge for online NEFT Transfers.
 As such, you do not have to pay anything for NEFT transactions made via internet banking or mobile banking.
 Moreover, no charges are levied on the amount credited to the beneficiary for inward transactions.